This article sets out some key basic information for running an ARK: Survival Evolved server on AMP.

 If you have multiple IPs on your host, you may wish to bind the server to one of them.
 You can do this by changing the “Server IP Address” under the Security and Privacy menu.

 The IP binding set in this way must be one that AMP itself can reach.
-Otherwise AMP will not be able to connect to ARK’s RCON, and therefore won’t detect when the server is started.
+Otherwise AMP will not be able to connect to ASE’s RCON, and therefore won’t detect when the server is started.
 As well, logging output to the console, and input from the console, will not be enabled.
 This can particularly be an issue if the server is bound to a public IP (such as on a VPS).
 Generally it is better to keep the binding as 0.0.0.0.

 6. Clusters

-On Linux this means the cluster directory must be owned amp:amp.
-On Windows it will normally need to be owned by NETWORK SERVICE.
+.
+On Windows it will normally need to be owned by NETWORK SERVICE

-This involves specifying CustomMountBinds for each ARK instance in instances.json in the AMP datastore (usually in /home/amp/.ampdata/).
+).
 Both ADS and the relevant instances need to be restarted for this to take effect (restart ADS first).

-For example, if the cluster directory is /home/amp/arkcluster, you could mount that as /AMP/ark-se/376030/clusterdir inside Docker for each instance by specifying the following for each instance in instances.json:
+for the minimal template) inside Docker for each instance by specifying the following for each instance in instances.json

 "CustomMountBinds": {"/home/amp/arkcluster":"/AMP/ark-se/376030/clusterdir"},

-Mounting the cluster directory in /AMP/ark-se/376030 has the benefit that it will then be visible in the File Manager for each instance.
+for the minimal template) has the benefit that it will then be visible in the File Manager for each instance.

 7. Backup exclusions

-The template is configured to download two default backup exclusion files, which result in AMP’s backups of the ARK instance excluding most of the server content (anything that is not specific to the server and can simply be downloaded via SteamCMD again).
+The template is configured to download two default backup exclusion files, which result in AMP’s backups of the ASE instance excluding most of the server content (anything that is not specific to the server and can simply be downloaded via SteamCMD again).

-You can modify these .backupExclude files to add or remove exclusions as desired.
+files to add or remove exclusions as desired.
 Or you can delete them entirely and disable the default file download under the SteamCMD and Updates menu.